Lawn Edging: A Guide

 Broken edges not only make the lawn and garden look untidy, but they also make mowing and edging far more difficult.
 To improve the look of your lawn and to make mowing easier, you should make some quick and easy repairs.

-Use a sharp spade or half-moon edging iron to cut out a square section of turf that contains the broken edge.
+Use a sharp spade or half-moon lawn edging tool to cut out a square section of turf that contains the broken edge.
 Undercut the turf to remove it, and turn it around through 180°, so that the broken edge is now within the lawn and one of the straight edges aligns with the lawn edge.
 Fill in the broken area with sieved garden soil or potting compost, level and re-seed with fresh grass seed.
-You can use any good grass seed mix, but Miracle-Gro Patch Magic has been specifically designed for this purpose.

 Make sure you keep the grass seed well watered during dry periods and within no time at all you’ll have a perfect looking lawn with the crispest edges around.